Can You Keep a Secret? (TV series): Production

 The six-part series is created by Simon Mayhew-Archer and directed by Simon Hynd.
 The series is produced by CBS Studios, Mayhay Studios, and Big Talk Productions.
 Executive producers are Kenton Allen and Mayhew-Archer and the producers are Lauriel Martin and Joe Scantlebury.
 Toby Welch joined the project as an executive producer in January 2025.

 Mark Heap and Dawn French were announced to be leading the cast in August 2024.
 The cast also includes Craig Roberts and Mandip Gill.

-Filming began in the West Country of England in March 2025.
+Filming began in the West Country in March 2025.
+Filming locations included Axbridge, Winscombe and Cheddar, Somerset.

+On 18 February 2026, the BBC renewed the show for a second series.
+Production crews returned to film in Axbridge in late summer 2026.

+Broadcast

+The series premiered on 7 January 2026 on BBC One, with all episodes made available on BBC iPlayer the same day.
+In the United States, the series premiered on 12 February 2026 on Paramount+.

+Reviews

+The Guardian gave the series 3 out of 5 stars, with Lucy Mangan saying it has "charm, wit and warmth enough to work as soothing balm rather than riotously fun fare", while the Daily Telegraph said it was French's best work since The Vicar of Dibley.
+The Irish Times also gave a positive review, particularly pointing out French and Heap's characters.